lennaertdegraaf/hello-world/README.md

 # The Raspberry Pi Zero wireless setup
+Bought my first raspberry zero this friday, and struggeld with linux commands like (arp -a) just to find out what the wireless ip adres was ;-) Eventually it all came together.
+Enjoy!

 ## Getting Started
 These instructions will help you set up your raspberry pi zero w.